-It is clear that even though there is no need to match debt with deficit spending, some financial interests would object to the discontinuance of the practice, and would also oppose a zero interest-rate policy.
-For one thing, simply allowing deficit expenditure to result in a build up of reserves makes patently clear that the corporate sector is playing absolutely no funding role.
-And if they are not playing a funding role, it is hard to see why they should be entitled to an interest payment.
+It is clear that even though there is no need to match government net spending with bond issuance, some financial interests would object to the discontinuance of the practice, and would also oppose a zero interest-rate policy.
+For one thing, simply allowing government net expenditure to result in a build up of reserves makes patently clear that the corporate sector is playing absolutely no financing role in the process.
+And if they are not playing a financing role, it is hard to see why they should be entitled to an interest payment.

 In a revealing post, Bill Mitchell recounts how the class-interested politics of this issue played out in Australia in the early 2000s.
-The government of that country ran budget surpluses ten years out of eleven from 1996-2006.
+The Australian government ran fiscal surpluses ten years out of eleven from 1996-2006.
 Initially, the government stopped issuing debt.
 After all, they were in surplus.
 By conventional wisdom, there was no need to borrow when taxes exceeded spending.

-As for the 100% of GDP interest obligation, strong economic growth causes the budget deficit to shrink endogenously through the automatic stabilizers.
+As for the 100% of GDP interest obligation, strong economic growth causes the fiscal deficit to shrink endogenously through the automatic stabilizers.
 Public debt, or the build-up of reserves if debt-issuance is discontinued, will automatically decline as a proportion of GDP.
-Fullwiler, in the paper linked to above, points out that, under most scenarios, provided the nominal rate of interest is kept below the nominal rate of GDP growth, this will be sufficient to ensure “fiscal sustainability” in the sense the term is used by the orthodoxy (that is, deficit expenditure under these circumstances will not eventually cause runaway inflation).
+Fullwiler, in the paper linked to above, points out that, under most scenarios, provided the nominal rate of interest is kept below the nominal rate of GDP growth, this will be sufficient to ensure “fiscal sustainability” in the sense the term is used by neoclassical economists (that is, deficit expenditure under these circumstances will not eventually cause runaway inflation).

 Consider what happened during and after WWII.
-The US budget deficit during the war reached twice its current level as a percentage of GDP.
-This deficit expenditure and debt issuance directly preceded the only sustained period under capitalism of generally strong growth, low unemployment, and fairly stable inflation.
+The US fiscal deficit during the war reached twice its current level as a percentage of GDP.
+This government net expenditure and bond issuance directly preceded the only sustained period under capitalism of generally strong growth, low unemployment, and fairly stable inflation.
 In numerous countries, unemployment remained very low in the twenty-five year period after the war alongside modest, stable inflation.

-The opponents of deficits and debt in the 1930s and 1940s were just as vehement as now, and the arguments proved to be baseless.
-But whereas public debt actually had some meaning in the postwar period – unproblematic as it proved to be – it has no real meaning under the current monetary system.
+The opponents of fiscal deficits and public debt in the 1930s and 1940s were just as vehement as now, and the arguments proved to be baseless.

 Returning to the MMT perspective on monetary policy, there is little reason to think a zero interest-rate policy would be inflationary if pursued in conjunction with appropriate fiscal policy and financial regulation.
 Fiscal policy has the advantage of being more readily targeted at the specific sources of inflationary pressures, in contrast to the bluntness of monetary policy.
 (See Bill Mitchell’s Asset bubbles and the conduct of banks).
 Those who think low interest rates are inevitably inflationary need to explain the monetary transmissions mechanism they have in mind.

-Bernanke knows that monetary policy does not work directly from reserves to money (see this post).
-That is not what he is trying to achieve through QE, for instance.
-He is hoping for either interest-rate or wealth effects on aggregate demand and an increase in expected inflation (because this would lower the real rate of interest, which the orthodoxy hopes might encourage demand for credit and private investment).
+Statements by Ben Bernanke indicate that he, too, is fully aware that monetary policy does not work directly from reserves to money.
+That is not what he is trying to achieve through quantitative easing (QE), for instance.
+He is hoping for either interest-rate or wealth effects on aggregate demand and an increase in expected inflation (because this would lower the real rate of interest, which neoclassical economists hopes might encourage demand for credit and private investment).

 The appropriate policy approach under current circumstances is to enable the private sector to get its debt under control, not encourage it to go further into debt.
-This can be done through either orderly debt write downs or deficit expenditure that sustains demand, income, and private saving, enabling the private sector to repair balance sheets.
+This can be done through either orderly debt write downs or government net expenditure that sustains demand, income and private saving, enabling the private sector to repair balance sheets.

-There is a fundamental difference between the orthodox perspective on interest rates, and the perspective of Marx and Keynes influenced economists.
-The orthodoxy thinks real interest rates are determined by real factors (summed up as productivity and thrift) and that they are indices of scarcity.
-The heterodoxy thinks interest rates have a monetary determination and are distributive variables.
+There is a fundamental difference between the neoclassical and MMT perspectives on interest rates.
+Neoclassical theory depicts real interest rates as being determined by real factors (summed up as productivity and thrift) and that they are indices of scarcity.
+According to MMT and most other Keynes-influenced approaches to macroeconomics, interest rates have a monetary determination and are distributive variables.

 In short, the orthodox concept of fiscal sustainability is flawed due to its assumption that a key variable—the interest rate paid on the national debt—is set in private financial markets as in the orthodox loanable funds framework.
 On the contrary, as a modern or sovereign money (Wray, 1998, 2003) system operating under flexible exchange rates, interest rates on the US national debt are a matter of political economy (Fullwiler, 2005, 2006).

-The sharp difference in perspective over interest-rate determination is partly what the Cambridge Capital Controversy was about.
-Once it is acknowledged that capital goods are heterogeneous, interest rates cannot be assumed to play the role traditionally attributed to them by the orthodoxy at the aggregate level, nor have the real determination traditionally conceived in that approach.
-This is well established, but largely ignored by the orthodoxy (or avoided, by avoiding macro questions).
+The sharp difference in perspective over interest-rate determination is partly what the capital debates were about.
+Once it is acknowledged that capital goods are heterogeneous, interest rates cannot be assumed to play, at the macro level, the role traditionally attributed to them by neoclassical theory, nor have the real determination traditionally conceived in that approach.
+This is well established, but largely ignored by neoclassical economists (or avoided, by avoiding macro questions).

-The capital debates showed that the notion of an aggregate production function was invalid outside a single-commodity world.
-That meant, in turn, that the supposed downward-sloping aggregate ‘demand for capital’ schedule, based on the ill-defined concept of an aggregate marginal productivity of capital, was also shown to be invalid.
-This aggregate ‘demand for capital’ function was supposed to form one half of the ‘loanable funds’ market and, in combination with the preferences of savers, determine the real rate of interest.
+The capital debates established that the notion of an aggregate production function is invalid outside a single-commodity world.
+This means, in turn, that the supposed downward-sloping aggregate ‘demand for capital’ schedule, based on the ill-defined concept of an aggregate marginal productivity of capital, is also invalid.
+In neoclassical theory, this aggregate ‘demand for capital’ function was supposed to form one half of the ‘loanable funds’ market and, in combination with the preferences of savers, determine the real rate of interest.